Chapter 8.3 – Port Coordination and Cooperation

 • Berthing and the start of work on vessel arrivals.
 Terminal operators and carriers share information to coordinate berth allocation and work schedules.

 • Planning for delays.
-Terminal operators and carriers coordinate to protect schedule integrity through communications with local shipping line agencies and ports along the liner call sequence for real-time information regarding schedule delays.
+Terminal operators and carriers coordinate to protect schedule integrity by communicating with local shipping line agencies and ports along the liner call sequence to obtain real-time information regarding schedule delays.

-• Planning maximum crane allocation and adherence to berth windows, such as reaching agreements on available cranes, volume forecasts, allocations, and dock labor order.
+• Planning maximum crane allocation and adherence to berth windows, such as reaching agreements on available cranes, volume forecasts, allocations, and dock labor orders.

 • Organization of bunker and store deliveries.
-This coordination refers to sharing information and plans for deliveries so that they do not conflict with operations at the terminal and are completed before or during port operations.
+This coordination involves sharing information and plans for deliveries to ensure they do not conflict with terminal operations and are completed before or during port operations.

-• Late ordering of services (pilot, tugs, linesmen) by the carriers.
+• Late ordering of services (pilots, tugs, linesmen) by the carriers.

 Terminal operators also collaborate with shippers and other cargo interests, with a focus on: